davchez/cse15l-lab3-report/README.md

 #### Example C
 ![Image](screenshot4.jpg)

-(https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen.)
+[Additional grep documentation on -R](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
 The -R extension to the grep command employs a recursive search through the contents of every single file contained within the written_2/ directory.
 For Example C, the very-specific substring "Bailando con el Diablo" was recursively searched for in all files in written_2/.
 As seen in the terminal, the output returned the two files in written_2/ and the specific lines which the substring was contained/mentioned.

 #### Example D
 ![Image](screenshot5.jpg)